weidongli20/LSTM_Stock_Predictor/.ipynb_checkpoints/README-checkpoint.md

 > Which model has a lower loss?
 >
+> LSTM Stock Predictor Using Closing Prices has a lower loss
+>
 > Which model tracks the actual values better over time?
 >
+> LSTM Stock Predictor Using Closing Prices tracks the actual values better
+>
 > Which window size works best for the model?
+>
+> 10
+>

 - - -